Barrage balloon

 A barrage balloon is a type of airborne barrage, a large uncrewed tethered balloon used to defend ground targets against aircraft attack, by raising aloft steel cables which pose a severe risk of collision with hostile aircraft, making the attacker's approach difficult and hazardous.
 Early barrage balloons were often spherical.
 The kite balloon, having a shape and cable bridling that stabilizes the balloon and reduces drag, could be operated at higher wind speeds than a spherical balloon.
 Some examples carried small explosive charges that would be pulled up against the aircraft to ensure its destruction.
-Barrage balloons are not practical at higher altitudes due in large part to the cable's weight.
+Barrage balloons are not practical at higher altitudes, due in large part to the cable's weight.

+Barrage balloon use is most associated with World War II.
+They became obsolete soon afterwards, with the advent of high-altitude jet aircraft and longer-range missile and bomb systems.

 First World War

 France, Germany, Italy, and the United Kingdom used barrage balloons in the First World War.
 While the French and German forces developed kite balloons, early British barrage balloons were spherical.

 Sometimes, especially around London, several balloons were used to lift a "barrage net" length: a steel cable was strung between the balloons, and more cables hung from it.
 These nets could be raised to an altitude comparable to the operational ceiling (15,000 ft) of the bombers of the time.
 By 1918 the barrage balloon defences around London stretched for 50 mi, and captured German pilots expressed great fear of them.